laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/VebHTUonOSs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once you have access to SD Desktop, you can use the service to turn on your virtual computer (here called Desktop), choosing bwteen four pre-built options.
-This operation can be carried out with a few clicks and does nto require any techincal knoledge.
-The services  will  start your virtual Desktop (or in techincal terms: luanch a virutal machine) and create a secure connection between CSC and your browser.
+Once you have access to SD Desktop, you can use the service to turn on your virtual computer (here called Desktop), choosing between four pre-built options.
+This operation can be carried out with a few clicks and does not require any technical knowledge.
+Next, the services will launch your virtual Desktop (or, in technical terms: launch a virtual machine) and create a secure connection between CSC and your browser.
 The process is completely automated and might take **up to 30 minutes**.

-After starting your  Desktop, the virtual computer will always be directly available for use, every time you login to the service.
-Morever, the running Desktop will consume billing unites (or resources) from your CCS project, ultil the Desktop is deleted.
-As each CSC project has a defoult amout of billing units, we will give an example of consumption for each option.
+After launch, your virtual Desktop will always be directly available for use every time you log in to the service.
+Moreover, the running Desktop will consume billing units (or resources) from your CSC project until the Desktop is deleted.
+As each CSC project has a default amount of billing units, we will give an example of consumption for each option.

-Each Desktop is CSC project specific.
-Thus, if you add colleagues/collaborators as project members in the same CSC project, they will be able to access the same virtual Desktop.
-All the Desktop are provided with the same software (pre-siantlled  and managed by CSC).
+Each Desktop is CSC project-specific.
+Thus, if you add colleagues/collaborators as project members in the same CSC project, they will access the same virtual Desktop.
+Furthermore, all the Desktop are provided with the same software (pre-installed and managed by CSC).
 The complete and updated list can be found in the following paragraph: [Pre-installed list of software](./pre-installed_software.md).
-You can find more informations on how to use y